paulin/mattpaulin/_posts/2026-4-2-ProductPathway.md

 - Move **right** → increase usefulness
 - Move **up** → improve reliability, scalability, and structure

-The goal is not to max out one axis.
 The goal is to move **through the map in balance**.

 ---